 Stories matter in PR because they allow more of a connection with your audience.
 We must make sure to build powerful and impactful stories into our PR strategies.

 In my most recent roles in the charity sector, I have learnt so much about the power of a great story.
-So, here are 9 lessons I’ve learned in storytelling for Public Relations.
+So, here are nine lessons I’ve learned in storytelling for Public Relations.

 Use personal stories to strengthen the message you want to get across.
 What feelings are you trying to evoke?
 Which individual would best present the key message?
 Make sure to research for the appropriate story from a client, beneficiary or customer and use it wisely.